 University Open Days

-Explore what studying and living in York is really like at one of our Undergraduate University Open Days.
-Book your place now for Friday 24 June 2016 or Saturday 25 June 2016 or sign up for a booking alert for Saturday 17 September 2016 or Sunday 18 September 2016.
+Explore what studying and living in York is really like at one of our Undergraduate University Open Days: sign up to attend on Saturday 17 September 2016 or Sunday 18 September 2016.
 In the meantime, if you would like to look around the university yourself, you could sign up for a self-guided audio campus tour.